Koeng101/dnadesign/parts/linkers2.md

 NNN TGA AGAGC ACTT
 ```

 In dd assembly, CDSs have either their protein tags directly fused to them, or use SapI fusion.
 SapI fusions are enabled by the following observation: You can overlap SapI with a stop codon to specifically cut the last codon of a protein.
 By cutting the last codon, without cutting any other sequence, we can create seamless protein fusions for any protein.
-Proteins do not need to be specifically designed to have fusion tags -
+Proteins do not need to be specifically designed to have fusion tags - any CDS can get a fusion tag added on at-build-time.

 # Vectors